 Notwithstanding certain difficulties the young settlers created the impression of being satisfied with their new way of life.
-"Money has no colour", so were the mission members told by the chairman of the rice growers' group.
-"It makes no difference if you earn it out of the mud or an air-conditioned office".
+"Money has no colour", so were the mission . .

 As Candidates should be between 20 and 30 years old to qualify, it is questionable if the term "youth" does apply.